spectator/paperclip-sftp/README.md

 Running tests
 -------------

-All tests are live so in order to run them you need to setup local (or remote) SFTP server.
+All tests are live so in order to run them you need to setup local SFTP server.
 That will take at most 5 minutes on either MacOS or Linux.
 Connection is defined in `test/test_helper.rb` if you need to change it.

 Contributing
 ------------